The Piazza Center for Plastic Surgery and Advanced Skin Care

 Breast Augmentation Revision at a Glance

-Goal: To enhance the appearance of the breast after a prior breast procedure by refining the shape and volume of the breast.
-This procedure can also be used to treat capsular contracture or firm scar tissue around a breast implant.
+To improve the appearance of the breast after a prior breast procedure by refining the shape and volume of the breast.
+This procedure can also treat capsular contracture or firm scar tissue around a breast implant.

 Timeline